-Boulder County supports transportation pathways that are safe and accessible for all residents regardless of geography or transportation mode to improve mobility options for all.
+Boulder County supports transportation infrastructure and programs that are safe and accessible for all residents regardless of geography or transportation mode to improve mobility options for all.

 The existing Transportation element references topics such as efficiency, safety, convenience, and affordability for all users irrespective of ability, income, or personal vehicle ownership.
 It commits to enabling active living and healthy lifestyles by providing safe and attractive opportunities to walk and bike as part of everyday living, and ensures access to transportation systems for low-income, elderly, and mobility-impaired populations.
-Although the existing elements touch on several topics related to public health and equity, the policies under the proposed PH goal aim to address these topics as they relate specifically to public health.
+Although the components of the existing Transportation element touch on several topics related to public health and equity, the policies under the proposed PH goal aim to address these topics as they relate specifically to public health.

-Safety, for example, is addressed through specific projects with objectives to eliminate serious injuries and fatalities resulting from collisions, focusing on crash trends and mitigation strategies, and on-going local, regional, and statewide safety assessments.
-These policies establish the link between access to transportation and increased access to healthcare, mental healthcare, and social services.
-They call out rural and mountain communities in need of transportation options and education on existing transportation resources and alternative modes of transportation (e.g. walking and bicycling).
+Safety, for example, is addressed through specific projects with objectives to eliminate severe injuries and fatalities on the transportation network in unincorporated Boulder County through engineering, encouragement, education, and enforcement projects and programs.
+These policies establish the link between access to transportation and increased access to job opportunities, education, healthcare, mental health services, and social services.
+They call out rural and mountain communities in need of transportation options, and a need for education on existing transportation resources and active and multimodal modes of transportation (e.g. walking, bicycling, and public transit) to help improve opportunities for exercise as well as reducing greenhouse gas emissions.